 How Much Money Would You Like to Make?

-Asking yourself this question will help you decide if a job opportunity that you are looking at will be feasible and make you the amount of money you need to survive.
+Asking yourself this question will help you decide if a job opportunity you are considering is feasible and will pay you the amount of money you need to survive.

-This question will also help to know what to charge per job, per hour, or per piece if you have physical items to sell.
+This question will also help you know what to charge per job, hour, or piece if you have physical items to sell.

-Another question to ask yourself is, what timeframe do you have to get to the amount you would like to make per month?
+Another question to ask yourself is, what timeframe do you have to reach the monthly income you would like?

 If you need money RIGHT NOW, then choosing a business such as starting a blog that can take months to generate an income might need to be put on the back burner.